T-K-233/PoseLib-v2/README.md

 The converted motion file is targeted for one particular robot skeleton structure.

 <!-- To ensure best performance, also make sure that the frame rate matches the training environment policy update rate to avoid interpolations. -->

+## Working with MMD

+To import and convert MMD motions in Blender, the [MMD Tools](https://extensions.blender.org/add-ons/mmd-tools/) plugin needs to be installed.